adammark/Markup.js/README.md

 // "John Doe lives on 1 Maple Street in Pleasantville."
 ```

-The same structure can be expressed with nested tags:
+You can do the same thing with nested tags:

 ``` javascript
 var template = "{{name}} lives on {{addr}}{{street}} in {{city}}.{{/addr}}";